 The first step in being considered for financial assistance is to complete the Free Application for Federal Student Aid (FAFSA).
 We highly recommend all students complete the FAFSA on the Web to ensure the quickest and most accurate processing.
-FAFSA opens each year on October 1st.
-Students are automatically considered for most scholarships, grants and loans upon completing the FAFSA.
+FAFSA opens each year on October 1.
+Students are automatically considered for most scholarships, grants, and loans upon completing the FAFSA.

-Complete the FAFSA by February 15th before the academic year in which you plan to enroll for maximum consideration.
+For maximum consideration, complete the FAFSA by the December 1 prior to the academic year in which you plan to enroll.

-State Grant deadlines: The FAFSA is also used to determine eligibility for state grants programs.
+The FAFSA is also used to determine eligibility for state grant programs.

-- For Pennsylvania residents, Pheaa has a FAFSA filing deadline of May 1st.
+- For Pennsylvania residents, PHEAA has a FAFSA filing deadline of May 1.